IIT-RaaS/Illinois-Tech-Relationships-as-a-Service/README.md

   * future development: implement a form execution queue (this will be extremely difficult with multiple copies of same script)
 * fail to read from serviced users spreadsheet within 30 secs
   * workaround: I expect this to be very rare, so if I get a script error, I'll delete the last user in Serviced Users spreadsheet and manually rerun main in Sign Ups.gs.
-The script will just skip that user on subsequent runs if it encounters this error
+The script currently skips that user on subsequent runs if it encounters this error